 A Better Option?

-If you are not concerned with the disc being PDGA approved, and if the child in question does not mind playing with a disc that is clearly smaller than the adults’ discs (Figure 3), an even better option is available for maximum distance:
+If you are not concerned with the disc being PDGA approved, and if the child in question does not mind playing with a disc that is a little smaller than the adults’ discs, an even better option is available for maximum distance:

 - Mold: Mini Buzzz